 In the temporary absence of a Roman governor between Festus’s death and governor Albinus’s arrival in 62 C.E., the high priest Ananus instigated James’s execution.
 Josephus described it:

-James is otherwise a barely detected, minor figure in Josephus’s extended book. the only real reason for pertaining to James in any respect was that his death resulted in Ananus losing his position as high priest.
-James (Jacob) was a typical individual name at now. several men named James are mentioned in Josephus’s works, therefore Josephus required to specify which one he meant.
-The common custom of merely giving the father’s name (James, son of Joseph) wouldn't work here, as a result of James’s father’s name was conjointly quite common. thus Josephus identified this James by regard to his known brother Jesus. however James’s brother Jesus (Yehoshua) conjointly had a really common name.
-Josephus mentions a minimum of twelve different men named Jesus.14 so Josephus specified that Jesus he was relating by adding the phrase “who is named Messiah,” or, since he was writing in Greek, Christos.15 This phrase was necessary to spot clearly first Jesus and, via Jesus, James, the topic of the discussion.
-This extraneous relevancy Jesus would have created no sense if Jesus had not been a true person.
+James is otherwise a barely detected, minor figure in Josephus’s extended book.
+The only real reason for him to mention James in any respect was that his death resulted in Ananus losing his position as high priest.
+James (Jacob) was a typical individual name at now.
+Several men named James are mentioned in Josephus’s works; therefore Josephus required to specify which one he meant.
+The standard custom of merely giving the father’s name (James, son of Joseph) wouldn't work here, as a result of James’s father’s name was conjointly quite common.
+Thus Josephus identified this James by regard to his known brother Jesus.
+However, James’s brother Jesus (Yehoshua) conjointly had a popular name.
+Josephus mentions a minimum of twelve different men named Jesus.
+So Josephus specified that Jesus he was relating by adding the phrase “who is named Messiah,” or, since he was writing in Greek, Christos.15 This phrase was necessary to spot clearly first Jesus and, via Jesus, James, the topic of the discussion.
+This extraneous relevancy Jesus would have created no sense if Jesus had not been a real person.